serge0design/pimcore-custom-twig/docs/twig-tests.md

 ```

 twigTestIsArray\
-Check if item is array
+Check if item is an array

 ```
 {% if item is twigTestIsArray %}